beercss/beercss/docs/JAVASCRIPT.md

 ## Why the JS file is almost optional?

 There are 2 use cases that the JS file is required.
 When you have a `slider` element (we can't update the slider value without JS).
-And when you have a `textarea` element (we can't autoresize a textarea without JS).
+And when you have a `textarea` element (we can't auto resize a textarea without JS).
 In the future, we will try to leave the JS file fully optional.